futoin/specs/draft/ftn7_iface_invoker_concept.md

 * https://
 * ws:// - with automatic fallback to http://, if not supported by Invoker implementation
 * wss// - with automatic fallback to https://, if not supported by Invoker implementation
-* "self://" - implemented in scope of the same Executor, when used as CCM for Executor
+* self:// - implemented in scope of the same Executor, when used as CCM for Executor
+    * The rest is implementation-defined name/pointer to implementation

 ## 2.2.
 Native FutoIn interface interface